Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 * The root at the `referenceTimestamp` MUST not be disabled
 * The operator set info MUST exist for the `referenceTimestamp`
 * The `operatorIndex` must be valid for the non signer
+* The non-signer witnesses MUST be strictly increasing by `operatorIndex`
 * All merkle proofs for nonsigners MUST be valid
 * The BLS signature MUST verify correctly